Cisco Systems Inc. [CSCO] – Mismatched value: Check Out the Fundamental Analysis

 Cisco Systems Inc. [NASDAQ:CSCO]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Cisco Systems Inc. [CSCO] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 1/30/2020.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Cisco Systems Inc. [CSCO] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 1/30/2020.
 On average, stock market experts give CSCO an Overweight rating.
-The average 12-month price forecast for this stock is $42.83, with the high estimate being $60.00, the low estimate being $40.00 and the median estimate amounting to $46.00.
-This is compared to its latest closing price of $42.48.
+The average 12-month price forecast for this stock is $41.59, with the high estimate being $60.00, the low estimate being $40.00 and the median estimate amounting to $46.00.
+This is compared to its latest closing price of $40.55.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Cisco Systems Inc. [CSCO] is sitting at 4.16.
 This is compared to 1 month ago, when its average rating was 4.26.